Argorant

 ZoomInfo pricing

 Quote-led subscription contracts.
-Public buyers should treat third-party pricing estimates as directional until ZoomInfo provides a current quote.
+Public buyers are best served treating third-party pricing estimates as directional until ZoomInfo provides a current quote.

 Ask for seats, modules, export allowances, direct dial access, enrichment usage, API rights, renewal language, cancellation terms, and automation permissions in writing.